-The Teaching Mentor Program for Graduate Students is a unique opportunity for graduate students to be observed in their personal teaching environment and to receive valuable feedback from peers on both their instruction methods and teaching philosophies.
+The Teaching Mentor Program is a unique opportunity for graduate students and postdoctoral scholars to be observed in their personal teaching environment and to receive valuable feedback from peers on their instruction methods.

-Four graduate students will be assigned to a Mentor Group.
-Each group member commits to attending an organizational meeting, engaging in reciprocal observations of their colleagues’ teaching and providing written and verbal feedback to their colleagues during a final feedback meeting.
+Four to five participants are assigned to each Mentor Group.
+All group members commit to attending an organizational meeting, engaging in reciprocal observations of their colleagues’ teaching and providing written and verbal feedback to their colleagues during a final feedback meeting.

-The Mentor Program is run only twice per academic year – in the Fall and Winter semesters.
-Since the Program requires a significant amount of coordination and planning among group members, registration is only open for the first four weeks of those semesters.
+The Mentor Program is run only twice per academic year – in the Fall and Winter terms.
+Since the Program requires a significant amount of coordination and planning among group members, registration is only open for the first few weeks of those terms.
 After that point, Mentor groups are fixed and additional participants cannot join the Program.
 Thus, early registration is imperative.

 The Teaching Mentor Program for Graduate Students is one of five components necessary to complete Western's Certificate in University Teaching and Learning.

 If you have questions about the Teaching Mentor Program for Graduate Students, please call 661-2111 ext.
-84651, or email firstname.lastname@example.org.
+84624, or email Christina Booker at firstname.lastname@example.org

 Organizational Meeting: Monday, January 30th, 2017, 1:30 pm - 2:30 pm University Community Centre (UCC), Room 147 A/B